 For years I’ve been making hash with chicken sausage and while that’s crazy delicious too, ground turkey makes the process just a little bit easier and faster.
 Plus it’s nice to change things up sometimes, and who doesn’t love a good turkey recipe in the fall?

 My farmer’s market is still bursting with summer squash and bell peppers, so I picked up a couple of each for this ground turkey hash.
 But don’t let my life choices dictate your breakfast.
-You could try this with apples and butternut squash, sweet potatoes and cranberries (YES!), or any other combination that suits your particular preferences.
-Try to stick to vegetables that pan sauté within 6-10 minutes, or adjust the cooking time to ensure proper fork tenderness.
+Depending on the season (and your preference), any number of combinations are a winner:

 I cook my turkey hash in one pan, using my 12″ Calphalon cast iron skillet.
-A smaller skillet is going to get crowded and you’ll end up with soggy vegetables, so go big or go home with this one.
-If you don’t have a larger skillet, use a smaller one and simply remove the turkey after step 2, sauté the vegetables on their own, then combine the vegetables with the turkey once they’re done.
-Easy peasy.
+A smaller skillet is going to get crowded and you’ll end up with soggy vegetables, so go big – literally.

-For easy breakfast prep, I divide this into single serving containers along with a side of sautéed spinach.
-Each morning, I heat up the hash for 1 minute in the microwave, pan fry an egg, slap it on top, and then enjoy my warm, delicious, nutrient-dense breakfast while my children tear the house apart in 3 minutes flat.
+For easy breakfast prep, I divide this into single serving containers, add a side of sautéed spinach, and pop the containers into the fridge.
+In the morning morning, I heat up the hash and spinach for 1 minute in the microwave.
+While it’s heating up, I pan fry an egg, slap it on top, and then enjoy my warm, delicious, nutrient-dense paleo breakfast while my children tear the house apart in 3 minutes flat.

 Savory turkey hash has quickly become my favorite breakfast meal prep of all time.
 It's ready in about 30 minutes, and is naturally paleo, whole 30 and gluten-free.
 Topped with a simple fried egg, it's a warm, filling and nutritious breakfast that's ready each morning in just under 5 minutes.